SoPo school board nixes grading change at high school

 “School has never been very easy for me,” she said.

-The board voted the proposal down 5-2, with Elyse Tipton and Vice Chairwoman Heather Johnson voting against.
+The board voted the proposal down 5-2, with Elyse Tipton and Vice Chairwoman Heather Johnson voting for the measure.

 Tifton said she believed high-achieving students were not at risk with the proposed system.